-Here we share information, tips, and recommendations on driving in France that we have accumulated over many years of working with foreign travelers.
-Alternatively you can find out more about the car rentals we include in our self-drive tour packages.
+Below, you'll find information, tips, and recommendations on driving in France that we have accumulated over many years of working with foreign travelers.

 Some car keys are actually more like a card.
 In this case, you need to insert the card and push the Start/Stop button.
 Be careful not to leave the card inside the car when you leave.

 Some cars are equipped with another type of “Start & Stop” mechanism.
-The way this works is that when you stop - at a red light for example - as you push down on the brake pedal, the engine will stop after a few seconds, to save gas.
+When you stop at a red light, for example, as you push down on the brake pedal the engine will stop after a few seconds to save gas.
 To restart the car, you only need to push on the brake pedal again.
 Don’t worry; the car will start up again quickly!

 GPS